 Editing takes your content to the next level.
 Think of musicians today.
 As good as some songwriters are, they often collaborate with others.
 Or think about Warren Buffett and Charlie Munger—or Ben and Jerry.
-Most great achievements are collaborations.
+Many significant achievements are collaborations.
 Editing is simply another form of collaboration, and your work will be much better for it.

 2. Publishing Your Content

-The solution, again, is to hire someone to take care of it, a tech support person, an electronic communications specialist or a content marketer (these are relatively new fields, so you’ll see these same jobs under a lot of different titles).
-Some edit also, some don’t.
+The solution, again, is to hire someone to take care of it, a tech support person, an electronic communications specialist, or a content marketer (these are relatively new fields, so you’ll see these same jobs under a lot of different titles).
+Some edit, some don’t.
 You might hire an individual, or maybe you’ll contract with a group.
 The point is to get the help you need so you can get back to doing what you do best–while still maintaining a successful blog.